Interstate 610 (Texas)

-Interstate 610 (I-610) is a freeway that forms a 37.972 mi loop around the inner city sector of the city of Houston, Texas.
+Interstate 610 (I-610) is an auxiliary Interstate Highway that forms a 37.972 mi loop around the inner city sector of the city of Houston, Texas.
 I-610, colloquially known as The Loop, Loop 610, The Inner Loop, or just 610, traditionally marks the border between the inner city of Houston ("inside the Loop") and its surrounding areas.
-It is the innermost of the three Houston beltways, the other two being Beltway 8 (Sam Houston Tollway) and State Highway 99 (SH 99, Grand Parkway), of which various segments are under construction or planning.
-In Houston, the area inside the 610 Loop is the urban core.
+It is the innermost of the three Houston beltways, the other two being Beltway 8 (Sam Houston Parkway/Tollway) and State Highway 99 (SH 99; Grand Parkway), of which various segments are under construction or planning.
+In Houston, the area inside I-610 is the urban core.
 Jeff Balke of the Houston Press wrote that the freeway "is as much a social and philosophical divide as a physical one".
-Mike Snyder in the Houston Chronicle wrote that as someone from the 610 Loop he historically felt "kind of special" due to being close to "the city’s historical core and its major business, educational and cultural institutions".
+Mike Snyder in the Houston Chronicle wrote that, as someone from inside I-610, he historically felt "kind of special" due to being close to "the city's historical core and its major business, educational and cultural institutions".

 Route description

 Major segments of I-610 are known as the North Loop, the South Loop, the East Loop, and the West Loop.
-The North Loop runs from U.S. Route 290 (US 290) to US 90.
-The East Loop runs from US 90 to SH 225.
-The West Loop runs from US 290 to the South Post Oak Road spur, and the South Loop runs from South Post Oak Road to SH 225.
+The North Loop runs from U.S. Highway 290 (US 290) to US 90, the East Loop runs from US 90 to SH 225, the West Loop runs from US 290 to the South Post Oak Road spur, and the South Loop runs from South Post Oak Road to SH 225.
 Sometimes, a direction name is added as a suffix to denote a more specific part of a portion of the loop and this does not denote the direction of traffic flow.
 For example: